DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

-Ownership is embedded within the system of demand sharing, in which objects may function as a mechanism through which social relationships are continually tested, mediated and re-negotiated.
-This understanding has implications for the design of future ICT arrangements, including payment method for internet access (discussed in Chapters 8 and 9)., In particular, flexibility to allow for changes in ownership and residential mobility needs to be incorporated into ICT provision to these communities, a subject that will be taken up in the next chapter.
+Ownership is embedded within the system of demand sharing, in which objects may function as a mechanism through which social relationships are continually tested, mediated and re negotiated.
+This understanding has implications for the design of future ICT arrangements, including payment methods for internet access (discussed in Chapters 8 and 9).
+In particular, flexibility to allow for changes in ownership and residential mobility needs to be incorporated into ICT provision to these communities, a subject that will be taken up in the next chapter.